The unsexy work that makes everything else possible — and the discipline that AI makes non-negotiable.

 Master data management for ops teams — deduplication, entity resolution, and the reporting standards that prevent seven teams from producing seven different answers to the same question.

 The audit process for an existing Tableau environment — how to identify what’s being used, what’s stale, and what’s actively misleading.
-Plus the cadence that prevents the graveyard from growing back.
+Plus the governance cadence that prevents the graveyard from growing back.